Week 24

 People would travel for days to come and meet with God.
 His presence was in a place.
 And you could get too close to Him.
 Inside the Temple was the Holy of Holies - only the high priest could enter, and only after offering a sacrifice for the nation's sin.

-They would tie a rope around the high priest's ankle in case he died.
-He had to cleanse himself of his own sin to approach God.
-If he didn't do it properly, he would die in God's presence - and the rope was there to pull his body out.
+The high priest had to cleanse himself of his own sin before he could approach God - through ritual cleansing and offering sacrifices.
+If he didn't do it properly, he would die in God's presence.
 God is holy.

 God's presence could not dwell in mankind because of sin.
 But when Jesus offered the final sacrifice and was resurrected, God validated His sacrifice.
 Now, through faith in Jesus, our sins are forgiven and God's presence dwells with us forever.